simokitkat/Huddle-landing-page-with-a-single-introductory-section/README.md

-# Huddle-landing-page-with-a-single-introductory-section
-HTML &amp; CSS
+# This is a HTML & CSS responsive design!